IBM-Cloud/terraform-provider-ibm/website/docs/r/is_security_group_rule.html.markdown

 ---

 # ibm_is_security_group_rule
 Create, update, or delete a security group rule.
 When you want to create a security group and security group rule for a virtual server instance in your VPC, you must create these resources in a specific order to avoid errors during the creation of your virtual server instance.
 For more information, about security group rule, see [security in your VPC](https://cloud.ibm.com/docs/vpc?topic=vpc-security-in-your-vpc).
+Protocol `all` in older versions is replaced with `icmp_tcp_udp` from `1.87.0-beta1`.

 **Note:**
 VPC infrastructure services are a regional specific based endpoint, by default targets to `us-south`.
 Please make sure to target right region in the provider block as shown in the `provider.tf` file, if VPC service is created in region other than `us-south`.